 To Start: Place chickpeas, garlic and 2 tsp olive oil in food processor.
 Process together for about 1 minute.
 I left mine a little chunky because I like the texture but if you want a smoother pattie just process together until smooth.

 Mushed chickpeas are sooo photogenic.
 To the above mush, add 1 egg, 1/2 cup breadcrumbs, and spices.
 If the mixture is too wet to form patties, just add a little bit more breadcrumbs.
 Form into patties using your hands, I made little 2 inch ones but you can make burger sized patties as well.

 Add 2 tsp olive oil to pan over medium heat.
 Add patties and cook ~ 3-5 minutes per side or until golden brown.
 (The lighter ones in the above picture were cooked in cooking spray so they did not get as crispy; I would not recommend it)

 While my patties were cooking I chopped up some cucumber, romaine, tomatoes and red onion.
 I also had pita bread warming in the oven wrapped in foil.
-My oven was set to 400 degrees because I was cooking up these guys and I left the pitas in for about 10 minutes.
+My oven was set to 400 degrees because I was cooking up and I left the pitas in for about 10 minutes.
 I wanted to make tzatziki but got lazy.
 A tiny spoonful of greek yogurt on top was still delicious.

 Underneath all those veggies are the yummy chickpea patties.
 A bit messy but a great combination of crunchy, cheesy, and doughy.
 I hope you enjoy.
 This recipe is super quick and healthy.
 A can of chickpeas also costs less than a dollar at most groceries so it’s much cheaper than ground meat